Integrating spirituality in therapy

 – Tara Brach

-Examples of exploring spirituality in therapy
+Exploring your spirituality in therapy

 - If nature is where you feel most alive you can deepen this in therapy and utilize it as a way to stay connected to yourself and the world around you.